xtaran/unburden-home-dir/README.md

            are equivalent)
 2. column: Type ("d", "D", "f" or "F": directory or file, capital letter means "create it if it doesn't exist")
-3. column: Path relative to $HOME to move off to some other location
+3. column: Path relative to $HOME to move off to some other location.
+           Must be of the same type as given in the second column.
-4. column: identifier for file or directory in the other location
+4. column: identifier for file or directory in the other location.
+Must be of the same type as given in the second column.

 What To Unburden?
 -----------------